mcm223/dwa15-spring2018/servers-and-git/increasing-server-security.md

 cat: /var/log/auth.log: Permission denied
 ```

-This doesn't seem to make sense...
-Didn't we just give our new user administrative privileges in the steps above?
+This doesn't seem to make sense&mdash; didn't we just give our new user administrative privileges in the steps above?

 We did! *However*, in order to utilize these privileges, we need to prefix commands with `sudo`.